Transformations of lattice diagrams and their associated dotted diagrams: Deformations of admissible dotted diagrams and dissolutions of lattice diagrams

-First we show (1).
-Suppose that $\Gamma$ has a good reduced graph that is the empty graph.

-By an argument as in the proof of \cite[Theorem 5.9]{N}, for each deletion of a circle/loop component, there exists a corresponding transformation of the lattice polytope realizing the minimal area; here we remark that in the case of a loop component, the transformation of the lattice polytope might consists of normal transformations and reversed transformations; see Definition \ref{def818} for these notions.
+\begin{proof} Suppose that $\Gamma$ has a good reduced diagram that is the empty diagram.
+By an argument as in the proof of \cite[Theorem 5.9]{N}, for each deletion of a circle/loop component, there exists a corresponding dissolution of the lattice diagram realizing the minimal area; here we remark that in the case of a loop component, the dissolution of the lattice diagram might consists of normal transformations and reversed transformations.

-When we have a deformation IVa satisfying the condition (a2) that creates a circle component $C$ from two concentric circle components and then a deformation II that deletes $C$, the lattice polytope satisfies the condition (2) in \cite[Theorem 5.9]{N}, and hence there exists a transformation of the lattice polytope that realizes the deformations II and III.
-For each deformation IVa satisfying the condition (a1) that is applied between adjacent arcs of a crossing, there exists a normal/reversed transformation of the lattice polytope that realizes the deformation IVa by Lemma \ref{lem-822}, that is the transformation as shown in Figure \ref{F-fig1}.
-We denote the resulting lattice polytope by $P$.
-Then, as shown in Figure \ref{F-fig1}, $P$ is not the result of the transformation of the dotted graph, denoted by $G$, but since the deformation sequence is in good order, we delete the loop component of $G$ by a deformation III, and the result is the dotted graph associated with $P$.
+When we have a deformation IVa satisfying the condition (a2) that creates a circle component $C$ from two concentric circle components and then a deformation II that deletes $C$, the lattice diagram satisfies the condition (2) in \cite[Theorem 5.9]{N}, and hence there exists a transformation of the lattice diagram that realizes the deformations II and III.
+For each deformation IVa satisfying the condition (a1) that is applied between adjacent arcs of a crossing, there exists a normal/reversed transformation of the lattice diagram that realizes the deformation IVa by Lemma \ref{lem-822}, that is the transformation as shown in Figure \ref{F-fig1}.
+We denote the resulting lattice diagram by $P$.
+Then, as shown in Figure \ref{F-fig1}, $P$ is not the result of the transformation of the dotted diagram, denoted by $G$, but since the deformation sequence is in good order, we delete the loop component of $G$ by a deformation III, and the result is the dotted diagram associated with $P$.

-Hence, by Lemma \ref{lem-821}, we have a transformation of the lattice polytope with minimal area, consisting of only normal transformations.
-Thus we have the required result.
+Hence, by Lemma \ref{lem-821}, we have a dissolution of the lattice diagram with minimal area, consisting of only normal transformations.
+Thus we have the required result. \end{proof}